WeaverStever/Email-Forwarding-Squarespace-Gmail/README.md

 2. Let google verify your identity

-3. Where it says "app name" in the gray box enter a unique name
+3. Where it says "app name" in the gray box enter a unique name (this may need to be your gmail address)

 4. copy the 16 character app code that is generated -- paste into a text document -- remove blank spaces(????).